Advertiser Disclosure

 The Southwest Rapid Rewards Plus Credit Card from Chase Bank is a versatile airline rewards credit card that caters to those who prefer to fly with low-cost carrier Southwest Airlines.

 New Southwest Rapid Rewards Plus cardmembers can enjoy a quality welcome bonus of 50,000 points after spending $1,000 on the card within 90 days of opening an account.
-That welcome bonus has a cash value of around $500 when booking an award flight with Southwest, making it an impressive welcome offer on its own.
+That welcome bonus has a cash value of around $600 to $700 when booking an award flight with Southwest, making it an impressive welcome offer given the card’s reasonable $69 annual fee.

 How to Earn Points